Club Drug Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Club Drug Addiction and Mental Health

-Club drugs, when used in the long-term, can lead to depression and anxiety.
-While these drugs can make you feel great in the moment, they are often accompanied by a crash.
+Club drugs, when used in the long term, can lead to depression and anxiety.
+While these drugs can make you feel great at the moment, they are often accompanied by a crash.
 This crash can make a person very depressed, and this depression can be long-lasting.
 Some may also experience paranoia and mood changes.

 Club Drug Addiction Treatment

 Club drug addiction treatment involves a lot of therapy.
 This allows a person to understand their addiction and what they can do to move past it.
-Most people require a few months of treatment before they can get back on track.
-This treatment is covered by many types of health insurance, so the cost shouldn’t be a big issue.
+Most people require a few months of treatment before getting back on track.
+Many types of health insurance cover this treatment, so the cost shouldn’t be a big issue.
 The main programs are partial hospitalization, intensive outpatient, detox, and outpatient treatment.

 Therapies Used in Club Drug Addiction Treatment